virocon-organization/virocon/docs/datasets.rst

 Get data from NDBC server
 =========================

-To load data from NDBC first thing to do is to chosse a buoy and set a variable with the number of it.
+To load data from NDBC first thing to do is to choose a buoy and set a variable with the number of it.
 Next, set up a start and end date, this has to be in a specific form.
 Make sure that your buoy has data in the time you set up, by looking at NDBC`s website (https://www.ndbc.noaa.gov/), otherwise you will get an error.